trevismurithi/react-cleaner/README.md

 💡 **Tip**: Always use `--dry-run` first to preview what would be deleted.
 This is especially important in CI/CD pipelines or when scanning large codebases.

-💾 **Cache Management**: Qleaner uses intelligent caching to speed up scans.
-The cache automatically detects file changes via content hashing.
-However, if you've made significant changes to your codebase structure or want to ensure a completely fresh scan, use `--clear-cache` before scanning.
+💾 **Cache Management**: Qleaner uses intelligent caching with a dependency graph to speed up scans.
+The system:

+- **Content-based caching**: Uses MD5 hashing to detect file changes - only files with modified content are rescanned
+- **Dependency graph storage**: Maintains a complete graph of file relationships in `unused-check-cache.json`
+- **Incremental updates**: On subsequent scans, only changed files are processed, dramatically reducing scan time
+- **Automatic invalidation**: Files are automatically rescanned when their content hash changes
+- **Graph persistence**: The dependency graph (including imports and importedBy relationships) is saved and restored between runs

+The cache can be cleared using `--clear-cache` when you want a completely fresh scan.
 This is particularly useful:
 - After major refactoring
 - When files have been moved or renamed
 - When you want to ensure the most up-to-date results
 - In CI/CD pipelines where you want consistent, fresh scans
+- If you suspect the cache is corrupted or outdated

+**Cache file location**: The cache is stored as `unused-check-cache.json` in your project root directory.

 ## Requirements